dieterich-lab/cardiode/README.md

 All discharge letters were carefully anonymized by domain experts using automatic and manual methods.

-CARDIO:DE cotains manual gold standard annotations of:
+CARDIO:DE contains manual gold standard annotations of:

 1. medication information (ActiveIng, Dosage, Drug, Duration, Form, Frequency, Reason, Route, Strength)
 2. section types (Abschluss, Anamnese, Anrede, Diagnosen, AufnahmeMedikation, Befunde, EchoBefunde, AktuellDiagnosen, EntlassMedikation, KuBefunde, Labor, Anderes, RisikofaktorenAllergien, Zusammenfassung)

-CARDIO:DE is pslit into CARDIO:DE400 and CARDIO:DE100.
+CARDIO:DE is split into CARDIO:DE400 and CARDIO:DE100.
 Discharge letters of CARDIO:DE400 (including annotations) and CARDIO:DE100 can be requested via this website.
 Annotations of CARDIO:DE100 are kept internally as held-out data for future shared task purposes.

-Alls discharge letters of CARDIO:DE are distributed as tsv3 (Webanno) files.
+All discharge letters of CARDIO:DE are distributed as tsv3 (<a href="https://webanno.github.io/webanno/releases/3.4.5/docs/user-guide.html#sect_webannotsv">documentation<(/a>) files.
 Results of baselne models for medication information extraction and section type classification can be found in the CARDIO:DE publication.

 ## Access
 CARDIO:DE is only available for research purposes.
 It can be requested via three steps: